Cheap Asian workers flock to Portugal's farms | DW | 08.06.2021

 "I got sick, but it turned out that I was not registered with the health authorities.
 I had to pay €800 out of my own pocket for treatment," he said.

-"Then COVID came and I sat at home for seven months, desperate and unemployed," he told DW.
-Until a Portuguese man helped him get registered and get hold of the necessary documents.
+Joshy briefly worked as a driver.
+"Then COVID came and I sat at home for seven months, desperate and unemployed," he told DW — until a Portuguese man helped him get registered and get hold of the necessary documents.

 "It all only cost around €100," said a delighted Joshy, who has even set up a small car repair shop in the meantime.